 Even though the Thunder did win the rebounding battle, they gave up way too many second chance points to the Rockets.
 They got out-hustled at times, which is something that just cannot happen when you are on the brink of elimination.

 Once again, Westbrook did not get enough help, and just did not have enough in the tank in the fourth quarter.
 This game was similar to the last four, with Oklahoma City jumping out to an early lead, then blowing it in the crunch time.
 It was the total opposite, as the Thunder were great in the clutch.We invite you to follow Thunder Digest on Twitter and like Thunder Digest on Facebook.
-Our Podcast is on iTunes.
+Don't forget to subsribe on Youtube!
+Our Podcast is on iTunes and on Stitcher.
 We also have a Thunder Digest Instagram account if you love fun Thunder photography!